ruzickap/k8s-eks-bottlerocket-fargate/docs/part-03/README.md

 Integrate the Kubernetes Audit facility with Sysdig Secure by enabling CloudWatch audit logs for Sysdig [https://github.com/sysdiglabs/ekscloudwatch](https://github.com/sysdiglabs/ekscloudwatch):

+As a "quick and dirty" to make `sysdig-eks-cloudwatch` running you need to add `CloudWatchReadOnlyAccess` policy to `eksctl-k1-nodegroup-ng01-NodeInstanceRole` role.
+This should be done better using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) but this is enough for non-prod tests...

 ```bash
 kubectl --namespace sysdig-agent apply -f https://raw.githubusercontent.com/sysdiglabs/ekscloudwatch/master/ekscloudwatch-config.yaml